-- 1. Demonstrate critical thinking through the identification of actual and potential problems of the maternity cycle and appropriate nursing responses to restore and promote health as evidenced by passing a comprehensive final exam at 78% or higher. - 2.
-Demonstrate knowledge and understanding of medication preparation, calculation, and administration; nursing procedures; and treatments for maternity and newborn patients, adhering to principles of safety as evidenced by passing a dosage calculation exam at 92% on the first attempt. - 3.
-Demonstrate understanding of nursing theory to integrate the knowledge of obstetrical and newborn patient care by passing ATI Maternal Newborn at a level 2 or higher.
+2. Demonstrate critical thinking through identification of actual and potential problems of the maternity cycle and appropriate nursing responses to restore and promote health as evidenced by passing a comprehensive final exam at a 78% or higher.

+3. Demonstrate knowledge and understanding of medication preparation, calculation, and administration; nursing procedures; and treatments for maternity and newborn patients, adhering to principles of safety as evidenced by passing a dosage calculation exam at 92% on first attempt.